-The NCP1248 includes an oscillator that sets the switching frequency 100 kHz.
-The maximum on time is 8 μs with an accuracy of $\pm 7\%$.
+The NCP1247 includes an oscillator that sets the switching frequency 65 kHz or 100 kHz depending on the version.
+The maximum on time is 12.3 $\mu s$ (for 65 kHz version) or 8 $\mu s$ (for 100 kHz version) with an accuracy of $\pm 7\%$ .
 The maximum on time corresponds to maximum duty cycle of the DRV pin is 80% at full switching frequency.
-In order to improve the EMI signature, the switching frequency jitters ± 6 % around its nominal value, with a triangle-wave shape and at a frequency of 125 Hz.
+In order to improve the EMI signature, the switching frequency jitters $\pm 6$ % around its nominal value, with a triangle-wave shape and at a frequency of 125 Hz.
 This frequency jittering is active even when the frequency is decreased to improve the efficiency in light load condition.

-Figure 54.
+Figure 58.
 Frequency Modulation of the Maximum Switching Frequency frequency foldback mode to provide the natural transformer core anti-saturation protection.
 The frequency jittering is still active while the oscillator frequency decreases as well.
 The current setpoint is fixed to 300 mV in the frequency foldback mode if the feedback voltage decreases below the $V{FB(freeze)}$ level.
 This feature increases efficiency under the light loads conditions as well.